 26. Build a Trusted Community

-Foster relationships with trusted neighbors who can keep an eye on your property when you’re not around.
+Foster relationships with trusted neighbors who can monitor your property when you’re not around.
 They can also help collect mail, newspapers, and packages, reducing signs of an empty home.

 27. Keep Gardening Tools and Ladders Locked Away